Guidance Notes for Job Applicants

 To help the Council achieve these priorities and meet its statutory responsibilities, it is essential that all applicants especially those who will be working with children, young people or vulnerable adults are subject to vigorous recruitment procedures and pre-employment checks.

-Recruitment to posts working with children, young people and vulnerable adults is strictly controlled by statutes and regulations and those applying to work in this capacity will be subject to a criminal record check via the Criminal Record Bureau (CRB).
-This check provides a disclosure of any convictions, cautions, reprimands and final warnings and also makes checks against the Independent Safeguarding Authority (ISA) Children’s Barred List and the Vulnerable Adults’ Barred List.
+Recruitment to posts working with children, young people and vulnerable adults is strictly controlled by legislation/ regulations and those applying to work in this capacity will be subject to a criminal record check via the Disclosure and Barring Service (DBS).
+This check provides a disclosure of any convictions, cautions, reprimands and final warnings and also makes checks against the Disclosure and Barring Service Children’s and/or Adults Barred Lists, where appropriate.

 As part of the application process, you will be asked for your date of birth, dates of education, all previous employment information and if you have had any breaks in employment.
 This will ensure that the Council can establish a complete educational/employment history for you.
 You will be asked to account for any breaks in employment that you may have had.
 Your age will not be used as part of the selection process.
 However, there are certain jobs within the Council where there are age restrictions, for example you have to be aged 21 or over to work in a Children’s Home (Children’s Homes (Wales) Regulations 2002).
 Any age requirement will be detailed in the job pack.

 In accordance with the Immigration, Asylum and Nationality Act 2006, the Council has a responsibility to ensure that only those legally entitled to live and work in the United Kingdom are offered employment.
 All applicants will be asked questions as to whether they need permission to work in the UK and if there are any restrictions on their employment.
 If you are successful and offered employment with us, you will be expected to provide documentary evidence of your right to work before you commence with the Council.